 Here is a collection of Rick’s books.
-You can purchase them on Amazon by clicking on the link below the description.
-Tiger, Meet My Sister will be available on Amazon in mid-May.
+You can purchase them on Amazon or Barnes & Noble by clicking on the links below the description.

 Tiger, Meet My Sister … And Other Things I Probably Shouldn’t Have Said